Walking Tour

 1895

 Of course you will have noticed that none of the buildings we've seen on Front Street so far have survived to the present.
-A big reason for that most of the town's business district burned down on June 16, 1905.
+A big reason for that is that most of the town's business district burned down on June 16, 1905.

 * * *